Royal Mail launches 72p parcel pick-up service - how it works

 Lenders can also be quite picky about the types of properties they're willing to lend on.
 Some banks and building societies won't lend on places over a shop or in a high rise, for example.

-A report by the FCA published in May 2018 showed that around 30,000 are trapped in their current mortgage deal.
+According to the FCA, there are around 250,000 mortgage holders trapped in their current mortgage deal.
 If this is you, then you are what is known as a 'mortgage prisoner'.